Developing a Partnership

 Increasing Environmental Sustainability

 Improving the control of problematic vegetation and protecting desirable trees aren’t the only environmental benefits OG&E works to achieve.
 The utility has conducted research studies and partners with various groups throughout local communities to support the development of flowers and grasses that represent beneficial habitat for pollinator species.
-In support of this initiative, Huff worked with Scott Wright and Corteva Agriscience to identify a solution that could help protect the pollinators.
+In support of this initiative, Huff worked with Corteva Agriscience to identify a solution that could help protect the pollinators.
 The answer was grass-friendly herbicide applications.

 “If my pollinator program doesn’t properly co-exist with our right-of-way program, that’s a problem for me,” Huff says.
 “Using grass-friendly applications to solve our woody stem problem keeps grasses intact for the pollinators,” Huff says.
 “That means we are going to be able to do the right thing by supporting the pollinators while controlling our rights-of-way effectively.”